The Brownian Spatial Coalescent: Introduction

 \begin{remark} It is known in a variety of settings that the movement of a single lineage $Z_t$ in a spatially evolving population is driven by an SDE of the form $\diff Z_t = \diff B_t + \nabla \log N(Z_t) \diff t$, where $N$ is something akin to a population density (for example in \cite{sylviedynamics} the population density $N$ is a centred one-dimensional Gaussian and the drift is $\nabla \log N (x) \propto -x$).
-In our case, we have more than one lineage, and the spatial distribution of the population is random, fluctuates, and does not admit a density except in one dimension (see e.g.\ \cite[Chapter 2.9]{etheridgesuperprocesses}).
-In that light it seems surprising that the same representation still holds, simply by replacing $N$ with the joint density of an $n$-sample from the population's stationary distribution. \end{remark}
+In our case, we have more than one lineage, and the spatial distribution of the population is random, fluctuates, and does not admit a density except in one dimension (see e.g.\ \cite{etheridgesuperprocesses}, Chapter 2.9).
+Nevertheless, the same representation still holds by replacing $N$ with the joint density of an $n$-sample from the population's stationary distribution. \end{remark}